richstokes/ZeroConfigDLNA/README.md

 - VLC Media Player (including iPhone/iPad)

 Feel free to open an issue with the log output if you run into problems and I'll see if I can fix it.
+Use the `-v` flag to turn on verbose logging.

 ## How It Works